Sarah BerryWeb Marketing Consultant

 Your website can reach a massive audience.
 Reaching, as well as attracting those users, however, requires a site that anyone can access.
-That’s why development and marketing teams need to review website accessibility checklists and ensure your site meets web content accessibility guidelines (WCAG).
+That’s why development and marketing teams need to review website accessibility checklists and ensure your site meets web content accessibility guidelines (WCAG) and complies with the Americans with Disabilities Act (ADA).

-Keep reading to view our definitive website compliance checklist of 50-plus standards to meet.
+Keep reading to view our definitive website accessibility checklist of 50-plus standards to meet.

 WCAG 2.0 checklist